From Manhattan to Manchester (Vermont), With Love

 an oddly wonderful sight.

 From the Taconic, head to Route 22, the scenic route to Manchester.
-As you
+As you pass

-springs in New York, it’s quite refreshing.
+New York, it’s quite refreshing.

 Continuing on you will hit the picturesque town of Bennington, home to the